KxSystems/solace/README.md

 - second is byte array for the payload
 - third is a dictionary with keys:
   - `destType`: Int type.
 Message destination type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
   - `destName`: String type.
-Message destination name (can be differen from flow dest, e.g. when message was sent to a topic but mapped to a queue from where it was received)
+Message destination name (can be different from flow dest, e.g. when message was sent to a topic but mapped to a queue from where it was received)
   - `replyType`: Int type.
 Reply destination type, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
   - `replyName`: String type.
 Reply destination name
   - `correlationId`: String type.
 Original messages correlationId